spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-appservice-draupnir-for-all.md

 ## Usage

-If you made it through all the steps above and your main control room was joined by a user called `@draupnir-main:matrix-homeserver-domain` you have succesfully installed Draupnir for All and can now start using it.
+If you made it through all the steps above and your main control room was joined by a user called `@draupnir-main:example.com` you have succesfully installed Draupnir for All and can now start using it.

 The installation of Draupnir for all in this playbook is very much Alpha quality.
 Usage-wise, Draupnir for allis almost identical to Draupnir bot mode.